staropram/cantcoap/README.md

 # Compilation

-Dependencies
+## Dependencies

-## CUnit
+### CUnit

 See: http://cunit.sourceforge.net/

 This is a testing framework for c.

-### Debian

-You need libcunit1 and libcunit1-dev
+On Debian based Linux you need libcunit1 and libcunit1-dev

-### BSD

-Cunit is in the ports collection at /usr/ports/devel/cunit
+For BSD, CUnit is in the ports collection at /usr/ports/devel/cunit

 ## Build